alpheios-project/embed-lib/README.md

 </div>
 ```

-Upon completion of the above steps, when you reload your page in the browser, the Alpheios toolbar should appear and the sections of text you specified should have Alpheios activated for them.
+After you have made the above changes to your website page(s), when you load your page in the browser, the Alpheios toolbar should appear and the sections of text you specified should have Alpheios activated for them.
 On a desktop/laptop computer, double-clicking on an enabled word should produce the popup and on a mobile device, doing a long tap on a word should produce the panel.

 ## Customizing Alpheios Functionality

-In addition to the clientId, the object that is passed to the Alpheios `Embedded` constructor can contain a number of other optional properties to customize the behavior of the library for your page.
+In addition to the required clientId property, the object that is passed to the Alpheios `Embedded` constructor can contain a number of other optional properties to customize the behavior of the library for your page.

 ```
         new Embedded({}).activate();